Emma Heylen. MACC. Dip.Counsellor. BA (Hons)

 Reaching out to someone else is brave and takes courage.
 I provide a safe place for you to explore whatever is on your mind and listen without judgement.
 You may feel stuck, sad, or you may be struggling with life circumstances; especially at the moment.
 Being confined to our homes can bring about extra challenges and induce pressure and anxiety.
 Together we can find ways to help you move forward.
 Sometimes fear and anxiety becomes a huge issue in life and can cause a block; counselling maybe just what you need.

 During these challenging times I am currently offering sessions on zoom or telephone.
-I have a counselling room in Wimborne, where a risk assessment has been carried out and will be updated when I return.
+I have a counselling room in Wimborne, where a risk assessment has been carried out and after the initial session, the room may be an option.

 A little about me.
 I have lived in different countries, which has given me an understanding of different cultures, I have worked in pastoral care for over twenty years and have provided relationship skills training to students for seven years helping them with relationship issues.